-So, we’ve taken two of the top mobile devices in our best gaming phones buying guide – namely the Razer Phone 2 and the Asus ROG Phone 3 – and compared them in all the areas that count, including gaming performance, battery life and much more.
+As a result, we've taken these two phones, which have featured in our best gaming phones buying guide and compared them in all the areas that count, including gaming performance, battery life and much more.
 This will hopefully help you make an informed decision on which one is right for you.

 Both these phones are well rated and will definitely delight gamers, but each one won't be ideal for every gamer, as they have different needs, budgets and tastes.
 This Razer Phone 2 vs Asus ROG Phone 3 comparison feature is designed to help gamers see what both these handsets offer in greater detail, thereby making it easier for them to find the perfect gaming phone.